vadzim-kurdzesau/mentoring-program/LINQ/README.md

 1. Select the customers whose total turnover (the sum of all orders) exceeds a certain value.

-2.For each customer make a list of suppliers located in the same country and the same city.
+2. For each customer make a list of suppliers located in the same country and the same city.
 Compose queries with and without grouping.

 3. Find all customers with the sum of all orders that exceed a certain value.